Academic Writing Style Guide: How to Format an APA Paper

 Good academic writing involves proper formatting and citing of the works and thoughts of other reputable authors and researchers.
 In order to do that, a specific style of referencing is assigned that should be followed consistently throughout the whole academic paper.
 This style then defines the format for other components of the text.
 Every student knows that proper academic referencing is the key to obtaining a high grade for a paper or an essay.

 APA style format was developed by the American Psychological Association and it is one of the academic referencing styles — along with MLA, Vancouver, and Chicago/Turabian styles.
 It is also known as the “author-date” system, meaning that the APA format guide requires a brief reference to the author and the date of publication to be included in the main body of the text, and also the full reference list at the end.

-This article contains a wide array of information and tips that answer the question “What is APA format?”.
+This article from our cheap essay writing service contains a wide array of information and tips that answer the question “What is APA format?”.
 However, as a student, you should always follow the requirements provided by the school/professor and not hesitate to ask for specific citing instructions before starting to write your essay.